 Applying to Social Thought

-Hence, we request that the personal statement required by the University application should take the form of a letter to the Committee which addresses the following questions: What intellectual interests, concerns, and aspirations lead you to undertake further study and why do you want to pursue them with the Committee?
+Hence, we request that the candidate statement required by the University application should take the form of a letter to the Committee which addresses the following questions: What intellectual interests, concerns, and aspirations lead you to undertake further study and why do you want to pursue them with the Committee?
 What kind of work do you propose to do here?
-(If you can, include your intentions for the Fundamentals requirement, further language study, and dissertation research.)
+If you can, include your intentions for the Fundamentals requirement, further language study, and dissertation research.
 How has your education to date prepared you?

 In any given year, the Committee will receive 100 to 125 applications.
 Approximately five students will be offered admission with an award of full tuition plus a stipend.
 Full details of all awards are provided in the Division of Social Science Announcements.

 The deadline for applications is December 15.
 Prospective doctoral students should apply on-line at https://apply-ssd.uchicago.edu/apply/.
 Questions regarding the on-line application should be directed to firstname.lastname@example.org.

 For further information about the Committee contact Megan Swartz at email@example.com